 There is only one religion, though there are a hundred versions of it.
-All religions have some basic guidelines that define about their morality and behaviour.
-In Buddhism, the most important rules are the Five Precepts and these have been defined by Buddha himself.
+All religions have some basic guidelines that define their morality and behavior.
+The Five Precepts of Buddhism are the most important rules and these have been defined by Buddha himself.

 Once William Shakespeare said:

 Being Honest never hurts anyone, being a liar hurts only you.
 Honesty always brings positivity and peace into the world.
-When there is a misunderstanding, the best thing is to talk it over rather assuming things in your mind.
-This Buddha’s Percept includes no gossip, no back-biting, no harsh words and no idle speech.
+When there is a misunderstanding, the best thing is to talk it over rather than assume things in your mind.
+This Buddha’s Percept includes no gossip, no back-biting, no harsh words, and no idle speech.
 Be honest at least with the people whom you love and admire.

 This shows how a person who is addicted and was addicted once to intoxicating substances steadily becomes insensible and useless in a period of time.
 So, He always urged to say “No To Intoxicants”.

-We should take a pledge to learn all these principles gradually but surely as it is never too late to make things Right.
-Following the precepts should be our day-to-day chore because- Magic Happens Only when You believe In Yourself.
+We should take a pledge to learn all these principles gradually but surely as it is never too late to make things right.
+Following the five precepts of Buddhism should be our day-to-day chore because- Magic Happens Only when You believe In Yourself.

 Wishing you all a very joyful and affluent Buddha Purnima.
 Stay Fit and Healthy!